rudibakaal/Predicting-Bank-Account-Sales-with-Machine-Learning/README.md

 This 45,210 entried dataset is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y)[1].

 As the variables are multivariate in nature[2], one hot encoding of categorical features and the binary label were implemented with pandas cat.codes and sklearn LabelEncoder classes, respectively.
+All features were also standardised via sklearn's StandardScaler class.

 ## NN Topology and Results Summary